andy-5/wslgit/README.md

 This feature is only available in Windows 10 builds 17063 and later.

+### WSLGIT
+`wslgit` set a variable called `WSLGIT` to `1` and shares it to WSL.
+This variable can be used in `.bashrc` to determine if WSL was invoked by `wslgit`, and for example if set then just do the absolute minimum of initialization needed for `git` to function.
+Combined with `WSLGIT_USE_INTERACTIVE_SHELL=smart` (default) this can make every git command execute with as little overhead as possible.

+This feature is only available in Windows 10 builds 17063 and later.

 ## Building from source

 First, install Rust from https://www.rust-lang.org.
 Rust on Windows also